|Fig 1: Ltl Acorn 6210MMX and 5210A|

 Firmware Updates and Acorn lookalikes sold by Aldi.
 I don't know the origins of the cameras sold by Aldi but firmware updates for the Aldi cameras are not compatible with the genuine Acorn cameras.
 If you try to update an Acorn 5210 with Aldi firmware you will stop your camera from working.
 At the moment (16.01.2013) I don't know if the resulting condition is recoverable.

 Firmware Updates have also been covered elsewhere on this site.
-You can find links to the relevant posts by going to the site Index Page.
+You can find links to the relevant posts by going to the site Index Page and/or the Download Page.

 Flickering White Screen and buzzing noise from camera.
 Batteries need replacing and you may see a blue screen with low battery message.